 The 737 MAX 8 has a new computer system, the MCAS, that essentially takes control of the aircraft from the pilots.
 The MCAS forces the nose down if it senses the plane may stall.
 In both of these crashes, the MCAS apparently incorrectly sensed a stall and forced the nose down into a fatal dive.

 Preliminary reports from both the Lion Air and Ethiopian Airlines crash indicate that the pilots fought with the MCAS.
 You can see it in the flight patterns.
-The computer forced the nose down, the pilots brought the nose up, the computer forced the nose back down, the pilots brought it back up … until the computer overpowered the pilots.
+The computer forced the nose down, the pilots brought the nose up, the computer forced the nose back down, the pilots brought it back up….
+This went on until the computer overpowered the pilots.

 At an international press conference in Jakarta, Indonesia, I likened the MCAS to HAL, the villainous computer in the Stanley Kubrick movie, 2001: A Space Odyssey.
 I saw nodding heads.
 Fortunately there were movie aficionados in the audience.